HOMEOWNERS AND HOME BUYERS:

-Some homeowners elect to market the sale of their homes on their own in order to avoid the real estate commission.
+Some owners favor a Private Sale in order to avoid all or at least half of the real estate commission.
 Commissions are negotiable.
-Assuming a 5% commission on an $800,000 home it is $40,000; on a $1,300,000 home, it is $65,000.
-This site is for them; it is not intended as a site to encourage others to sell on their own.
+Assuming a 5% commission on an $800,000 home, it is $40,000; on a $1,300,000 home, it is $65,000.

 On a case-by-case basis I will consider representation outside of San Francisco and Marin Counties.